Unlocking Federal Finance: Opportunities for Manufacturing and Energy Projects

 By Kevin Curley and Swaroop Parekh

-Below, BSP outlines four of the most active federal debt programs, each offering long-term, flexible, and competitively priced financing.
-While these programs present valuable opportunities, they can be difficult to navigate due to their distinct application processes and eligibility and compliance requirements.
+Below, BSP outlines four of the most active domestic federal debt programs, each offering long-term, flexible, and competitively priced financing for domestic energy, supply chain, infrastructure, and extraction projects.
+While these programs present valuable opportunities for businesses, they can be difficult to navigate due to their distinct application processes, and eligibility and compliance requirements.
 Further, in today’s constantly evolving political environment, combined with a reduced federal workforce, securing political backing and aligning projects with Administration priorities is more important than ever.

-If you're interested in federal financing for a manufacturing, or energy project - or looking to ensure your technology qualifies under the revised eligibility criteria - BSP is here to help.
-We can guide you through program details, identify potential sources of support, and discuss the contours of a government relations strategy to build the requisite political support.
-We have a proven track record of success in applying to these programs and achieving significant debt capital on favorable terms for our clients.
+If you're interested in pursuing federal financing for a manufacturing, infrastructure, or energy project - or looking to ensure your technology qualifies under the revised eligibility criteria - BSP is here to help.
+We provide strategic guidance on program requirements, identify potential sources of federal support, and develop tailored government relations strategies to build the necessary political backing.
+Our team has a proven track record of success in securing significant debt capital on favorable terms through these programs.

 Department of Defense Office of Strategic Capital (OSC)